 For instance, a e-commerce, when finalizing a sale we need to do two different tasks:

 And here is an example of the application running, its source code you can check out here.

 When sending an asynchronous message, most of time we send actions and not questions.
-However, there are scenarios where it will be necessary to request some resource and wait to an answer; for this there is a well knownpattern called Remote Procedure Call or just RPC.
+However, there are scenarios where it will be necessary to request some resources and wait for an answer; for this, there is a well-known pattern called Remote Procedure Call or just RPC.

 Let’s imagine a scenario where it will be necessary to request a user for an RPC microservice based on their ID.